TL;DR – How to Sleep in a Recliner

 An Advanced Comfort System

-Different companies handle comfort in different ways, but at a minimum, you should be looking for a recliner that utilizes block foam and poly fiberfill, paired with comfort coils or some type of spring-supported system that closely mimics the feeling of resting on a mattress.
+Different companies handle comfort in different ways, but at a minimum, you should look for a recliner that utilizes block foam and poly fiberfill paired with comfort coils or some type of spring-supported system that closely mimics the feeling of resting on a mattress.

-Some companies go far beyond this, however, offering memory foam, gel-infused comfort coils, and the like.
-Personal tastes and preferences will vary, of course, so if possible, visit a furniture showroom near you and try as many models out as you can to get a sense for what type of comfort system you prefer.
+However, some companies go far beyond this, offering memory foam, gel-infused comfort coils, and the like.
+Personal tastes and preferences will vary, of course, so if possible, visit a furniture showroom near you and try as many models out as you can to get a sense of what type of comfort system you prefer.

 Illustration on the 4 different types of recline positions